Introducing Zero Suicide Healthcare online learning

-Register here for the Zero Suicide Healthcare (ZSH) introductory online course.
-It includes six modules to provide health services with a basic understanding of the approach and factors to consider when planning implementation.
+Interested to learn more about Zero Suicide Healthcare?
+Register here to gain access to the introductory online course.
+The six modules aim to provide health services with a basic understanding of the approach and factors to consider when planning implementation.

 Audience for online training

-The course is open to any person interested in the Zero Suicide Healthcare framework.
-When implementing this approach health services should establish a multi-disciplinary team with both clinical and non-clinical staff and co-chaired by a member who has lived experience of suicide alongside health service leadership.
+The course is open to any person interested in leading the Zero Suicide Healthcare approach.
+The health service should establish an implementation team with both clinical and non-clinical staff and co-chaired by a member with lived experience of suicide alongside health service leadership.

 At the conclusion of the modules the health service will: